-RVing is all new to us, but here are the must have RV things we think are essential for our first camping adventure.
+RVing is all new to us, but here are the must have RV gear for beginners that we won’t be without.
+This stuff seems essential for any first camping adventure.
 You will probably feel the same way too when you see this list.

-Get Your Camping On with These Must Have RV Things
+Get Your Camping On with RV Gear for Beginners

 If you’re like us and are just starting into a life where you carry your motel room, you will find our list of must have RV things interesting.
 If you’re an old hand, on your fifth trailer, each one larger than the last, and have already visited all 48 contiguous states, we think you should read along anyway.